 A Practical Scenario for an Agency

-Imagine a web design agency that gets inquiries from businesses with wildly different budgets.
-Before a calculator, they wasted hours on discovery calls only to learn the prospect’s budget was far below the agency’s minimum.
+Imagine a web design agency getting inquiries from businesses with very different budgets.
+Without a calculator, the team spends hours on discovery calls only to find a prospectâs budget is far below the agencyâs minimum.

-By embedding a simple tool—like a targeted estimator for a specific service such as a logo or brand package—the agency automates qualification.
-Low-budget inquiries are gently filtered out, and high-value leads arrive with a project scope already defined.
-That frees the sales team to focus on projects that are a good fit.
+By embedding a targeted estimator for a specific serviceâsay logo or brand workâthe agency automates qualification.
+Lower-budget leads are filtered out gently, and high-value prospects arrive with scope and expectations already defined.
+That frees sales to focus on closing the right projects.

-“Providing upfront value and transparency builds immediate trust and positions you as a customer-focused authority.”
+âProviding upfront value and transparency builds immediate trust and positions you as a customer-focused authority.â

 Manual Quoting vs Automated Calculator